 Entry requirements

-- National 4 – 3 passes preferably including English
+- Two National 4 passes preferably including English (or equivalent)

 - A genuine interest and aptitude for working within the care sector